salmonkarp/salmonkarp.github.io/pages/cs1231s/assignment1_feedback.md

 # Assignment 1 Feedback
-This is a reference document for general feedback for T11B. <br>
+This is a reference document containing general feedback for T11B. <br>

 It would be good if you can review this document and confirm that you understand all the pointers, but it is okay to skip this if you think you have mastered the assignment already. <br>